startechsheffield/fuji/README.md

 ## getTfile()  *!!OBSOLETE!!*
 Returns a path to use a temporary file.
 Due for removal or overhaul in an update due to lack of use cases.

+## setupFiles()
+Creates required files and folders for the module if they don't exist already.

 ## *log*.write(*token*,*statement*)
 Records *statement* to logfile using the identifier from *token*.
 Returns boolean of success.